 I chose to forgive him and pray that God will teach him in His time and in His way.

 I have Hope that there will come a day we are both doing this Christian Marriage thing better together.

 Joy lives in me as I watch God change this fellow brother in Christ of mine.
 God is so good!
 He has this.
 I just have to keep my eyes fixed on Him.

 I pray you are encouraged by these stories of Hope and Joy even after Betrayal in a Christian Marriage.

 What a picture of Biblical Wifehood!
 I heard the word Forgive in each story… did you?
 That is hard.
-Can I offer you a Free e-book to walk through a pathway to Forgiveness.
+Can I offer you a challenge to walk through a pathway to Forgiveness?
 In it I share some of my story of having to forgive horrendous betrayal.
 It is possible.
 It is hard.

 I’d love to share that story with you.